ClojureBridgeLondon/workshop-content-gitbook/kata-challenges/recent-song-playlist.md

 The `song-list` is first passed to the `remove` expression as its last argument.
 This expression will remove any occurrence of the new song we want to add from the `song-list`.

-The results of the `remove` expression are then passed to the `cons` expressoin as its last argument.
+The results of the `remove` expression are then passed to the `cons` expression as its last argument.
 The `cons` expression simply adds the new song to the start of the list, making it the most recent song.

 ```clojure
 (def recent-songs [])